trustablefox/foxplainer/README.md

 ## Contributions

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/foxplainer/foxplainer/graphs/contributors).
+You can see a list of current contributors in the [contributors tab](https://github.com/trustablefox/foxplainer/graphs/contributors).

-Please click [here](to-add-after-review) for more information about how to make a contribution to this project.

 ## Documentation
 Documentation page is ready, we will update and publish after double-blind review.